djm916/spartan/README.md

 ant compile
 ```

-This will generate the executable JAR, Spartan.jar.
+This will generate the primary artifacts required to run Spartan:

+* Spartan.jar - an executable JAR containing the implementation of Spartan CLI
+* libspartan.dll - the supporting C library

 To generate Javadoc use: